 Damage to your rental property

-When you accept Airbnb guests, you actually allow strangers to stay in your home, so you can never know how they will treat your property until they arrive.
+When you accept Airbnb guests, you allow strangers to stay in your home, so you can never know how they will treat your property until they arrive.
 Besides, accidents happen.
 That means there’s always a risk that your property may get damaged by the guests you have staying over.
-This could be something small like broken plates or stains from wine on the carpet or even broken mirrors or furniture or destroyed floorboards.
+This could be something small, like broken plates or stains from wine on the carpet, or even broken mirrors, furniture, or destroyed floorboards.

-Any damage to your place and belongings means financial losses because you’ll need money to repair or replace the item.
+Any damage to your property and belongings means financial losses, as you’ll need money to repair or replace the item.
 Besides, until you repair the damage to your rental space, you can’t welcome the next guest, so you’ll have to cancel the booking and lose potential income as well.

 Solution

-Airbnb has a program called AirCover for Hosts that covers both property damage and liability.
+Airbnb offers a program called AirCover for Hosts, which provides coverage for both property damage and liability.
 This Airbnb insurance policy automatically protects all hosts who list their properties on the platform, so you don’t have to register for it.
-But since damage protection in this program has some limitations and exclusions, you may opt for Airbnb homeowners insurance with enough comprehensive coverage for your rental property.
+However, since damage protection in this program has some limitations and exclusions, you may opt for Airbnb homeowners insurance with comprehensive coverage that meets your needs for your rental property.

 You should also inform your guests how they are expected to treat your vacation rental property in your Airbnb house rules.
-If you communicate your expectations clearly, your guests will be more likely to treat your property respectfully.
+If you clearly communicate your expectations, your guests will be more likely to treat your property with respect.

 Renting to squatters

-Many hosts may worry about the risk of renting their home to squatters, that are often very difficult to get rid of.
-In most states, laws protect squatters’ rights, leading to lengthy eviction processes that could cost you a lot of money in legal fees.
+Many hosts may worry about the risk of renting their homes to squatters, who can be very difficult to evict.
+In most states, laws protect squatters’ rights, leading to lengthy eviction processes that can be costly in terms of legal fees.
 And in the meantime, you also lose out on opportunities to rent your property to new Airbnb guests.

 Solution